panaverse/defi-dapps-solidity-smart-contracts/README.md

-# Solidity Smart Contracts: Build DeFi DApps for Ethereum Blockchain
+# Solidity Smart Contracts: Building DeFi DApps and Protocoals for the Ethereum Blockchain
-Solidity, Smart Contracts, Truffle, Ganache, Ethereum Blockchain Programming, Cryptocurrency, DApp, and IPFS

-Lets mint a few Billion and and Alleviate Poverty from this World
+This repository will provide a latest updated learning resource for Solidity, Dapp, and DeFi developers.

 [Digital assets to replace fiat in ten years – Deloitte Survey](https://www.cryptopolitan.com/digital-assets-to-replace-fiat-in-10-years/)